emaicus/Rangers-and-Ruffians/docs/parts/player_handbook_start.md

 Player 1: Urtag!
 You’re going to wake the whole castle!
 Poohbah (grinning): Roll for it.
 Player 2: I got an 18!
-Poohbah (grinning): There is a crash as the door bursts into splinters, but that sound is drowned out by Urtag’s savage cries.
+Poohbah: There is a crash as the door bursts into splinters, but that sound is drowned out by Urtag’s savage cries.
 Player 2 (nodding): Damn right it is.

 In the above interaction, there are a few things to note.
 Twice, the Poohbah called for rolls.